 So, innovation is one of the only two basic functions of any business, along with marketing.
 And it’s not by accident that big consultancies like Accenture (which owns the majority of SinnerSchrader, a host of NEXT and of this blog) these days are tackling both digital marketing and innovation: they’re basically done with all the rest, which are simply costs.
 The game of efficiency and cost-cutting is over.
 Now it’s all about the product, and this means marketing and innovation.
 It means new business models.

 A different approach

-This also reflects a shift on the client side of the table.
+This also reflects a shift on the client’s side of the table.
 The big, global corporations have not much left to gain from increasing their efficiency and reducing their costs through the application of digital technology.
 This plot played out very well over the course of the last few decades.
 But now, they are outgrown by the digital champions.
 These are either digital natives, like Amazon and Google, or pioneers of the digital age, like Apple and Microsoft.
-And the incumbents face challenges by countless pure-digital players, whose marketing and innovation capabilities don't carry legacy from the analogue past.
+And the incumbents face challenges from countless pure-digital players, whose marketing and innovation capabilities don’t carry legacy from the analogue past.

 So there are two areas left for efficiency and cost-cutting, the basic ones: marketing and innovation.
 But this time, a different approach is required.

-The huge bet that's going to reveal its outcome over the next decade is: can the marketing of the big legacy players be made more efficient and thus less costly, freeing up the money needed to invest in innovative (digital) products, to again be competitive with the pure-digital players?
+The huge bet that’s going to reveal its outcome over the next decade is: can we make the marketing of the big legacy players more efficient and thus less costly, freeing up the money needed to invest in innovative (digital) products, to again be competitive with the pure-digital players?
 And how can innovation save them?
 How can they build innovative products and the appropriate marketing, while still running their legacy business?
 How can the Parallelwelten of the legacy systems and the new digital universe not only coexist but be transformed?